Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

-## 21 Communica ting with a Network Printer
+## 21 Communicating with a Network Printer

 ### 21.1 Introduction
 We now develop a program that can communicate with a network printer.
 These printers are connected to multiple computers via Ethernet and often support PostScript files as well as plain text files.
 Applications generally use the Internet Printing Protocol (IPP) to communicate with these printers, although some support alternative communication protocols.